-2) Made-in-Manitoba Climate and Green Plan
+Made-in-Manitoba Climate and Green Plan

-- Continue to consult with the AMM and municipalities during the implementation of the Made-in-Manitoba Climate and Green Plan; and - Support the AMM's call on the federal government to provide exemptions to municipalities from the federal Carbon Tax. - Municipalities are frontline stewards of the environment and many local communities are innovating to reduce greenhouse gas emissions while investing in climate-resilient infrastructure. - Moreover, several municipalities throughout Manitoba are working together to meet the challenges of climate change and ensure local communities are safe and sustainable for generations to come. - The AMM thanks the Province for providing an update regarding the Manitoba Climate and Green Plan at our 21st Annual Convention in November 2019. - The AMM also appreciates the Province's willingness to work in partnership with municipalities to ensure a sustained new funding stream for identified green infrastructure projects. - Leveraging federal funding to support climate adaptation projects in municipalities would help transition Manitoba to a lower carbon economy and build more sustainable local communities. - The AMM encourages the Province to continue to consult with the AMM and municipalities during the implementation of this Plan, including providing greater details regarding the \$30 million funding commitment to support climate resiliency measures in municipalities. - We also request the Province of Manitoba to support our call on the federal government to provide exemptions to municipalities from the federal Carbon Tax as one order of government should not tax another.
+- ✓ Consult with the AMM during the implementation of the Made-in-Manitoba Climate and Green Plan and: - ✓ Support the AMM's call to exempt municipalities from the federal Carbon Tax. - Municipalities are frontline stewards of the environment and many local communities are innovating to reduce greenhouse gas emissions while investing in climate-resilient infrastructure. - Several municipalities throughout Manitoba are working together to meet the challenges of climate change and ensure local communities are safe and sustainable. - Thus, the AMM welcomes the provincial government's new Conservation and Climate fund that will provide up to \$600,000 this fiscal year for local green initiatives - As municipalities hold the unique position to lead economic recovery, this funding will certainly help generate new municipal projects that build more sustainable communities. - In addition, the AMM appreciates the Province's willingness to work in partnership with municipalities to ensure a sustained new funding stream for identified green infrastructure projects. - Leveraging federal funding to support climate adaptation projects in municipalities would help transition Manitoba to a lower carbon economy. - The AMM encourages the Province to continue consulting with our organization and municipalities during the implementation of this plan. - Further, we also request the Province of Manitoba to support our call on the federal government to provide exemptions from the federal Carbon tax as one order of government should not tax another.

-3) Waste Diversion and Recycling Initiatives
+Waste Diversion and Recycling Initiatives

-- ❖ Work with MMSM, News Media Canada, and other stakeholders to ensure municipalities are fully compensated for newspaper recycling; and - Continue to directly consult with the AMM on new waste diversion and recycling initiatives. - Since August 2017, more than \$1.5 million has been withheld from municipalities due to newspaper publishers no longer making payments to Multi-Material Stewardship Manitoba (MMSM) despite their regulatory obligations. - While the Province of Manitoba terminated its agreement which had been in effect since 1993 - with the newspaper group, this decision was undertaken with no consultation with Manitoba municipalities. - Meanwhile, municipalities have continued to collect and process newspapers as part of their community recycling programs. - The AMM's fundamental position has remained consistent and unchanged since this issue was created Manitoba municipalities should immediately receive the outstanding payments owed to them and they should not be negatively impacted financially by any future agreement. - Therefore, the AMM strongly encourages the Minister of Conservation and Climate to immediately call a joint stakeholder meeting involving our organization, City of Winnipeg, MMSM and NMC in order to foster dialogue and seek a solution agreeable to all parties involved. - In regards to other waste diversion and recycling initiatives, the AMM appreciates being invited to the provincial Plastic Bag Stakeholder Engagement session to help foster discussion on a Manitoban approach to ban single-use plastics. - As the AMM is committed to advancing practical solutions to address challenges in waste diversion and recycling, we encourage the Province to continue to consult with our organization regarding any new waste diversion and recycling initiatives going forward.
+- ✓ Facilitate a joint stakeholder meeting involving the AMM, City of Winnipeg, MMSM, and News Media Canada to ensure municipalities are fully compensated for newspaper recycling. - Since 2017, more than \$2 million has been withheld from Manitoba municipalities due to newspaper publishers no longer making payments to Multi-Material Stewardship Manitoba (MMSM) despite their regulatory obligations. - While the Province of Manitoba terminated its agreement which had been in effect since 1993 - with the newspaper group, this decision was undertaken with no municipal consultation. - Meanwhile, municipalities continue to collect and process newspapers as part of their community recycling programs. - As municipalities have remained on the frontlines of this pandemic delivering essential services, it is vital that municipalities immediately receive the outstanding payments owed to them and are not negatively impacted financially by any future agreement. - While the AMM understands provincial reluctance to interfere in the negotiation process between involved parties, it is concerning to see no resolution nearly a year later. - Therefore, the AMM strongly encourages the Minister of Conservation and Climate to immediately call a joint stakeholder meeting involving the AMM, City of Winnipeg, MMSM and NMC to seek a solution agreeable to all parties involved. - As the AMM is committed to advancing practical solutions to address challenges in waste diversion and recycling, we welcome the provincial commitment to comprehensively review recycling and waste management in Manitoba. - Moving forward, it is vital that the province actively consult with the AMM and municipalities during this review.
+As municipalities have their boots on the ground, municipal-provincial partnership is critical to explore opportunities for stengthening waste management systems. - Additionally, the AMM would appreciate an update on the provincial plan to abide by the federal ban of single-use plastic products which is set to finalize by the end of 2021.